emmampakarinen/Web-Programming-Project/README.md

 Advanced Web Programming project

 In this school project the task was to implement a tinder clone web application.
-The web application had to include letting users register, authenticated users can send likes and message each other.
+The web application had to include letting users register and letting authenticated users send likes and message each other.
 I created the UI of the system with React and MUI, backend was implemented with NodeJS and Express and database was implemented with MongoDB.